jensbambauer/seriale/site/content/program.md

                       datetime: 2024-06-01
                       time: 15:30 | 3:30pm
                       type: pitch contest
                       details: "Brand new concepts for digital series will be presented to the industry at the Pitch Contest."
+					  moderator:
+					    - name: Niklas Bauer
+						  link: niklas-bauer
               - partial: text-plain
                 headline: Kinocenter Giessen
                 data: